Undergraduate Bachelor of Science Program

 Admission Requirements

 Students interested in the undergraduate major apply to the University of Massachusetts through the Common Application.
-Students are then notified of their acceptance to the nursing major by the University of Massachusetts Undergraduate Admissions Office.
+Students are then notified of their acceptance to the nursing major by the University of Massachusetts Undergraduate Office.
 Acceptance to the university does not guarantee admission to the Nursing major; students may be accepted to an alternate major, which is outlined clearly on the acceptance letter from the University.
-Admissions criteria for freshmen are outlined on the Undergraduate Admissions website
+Admissions criteria for freshmen are outlined on the Undergraduate Admissions website.

 Students must provide evidence of high school degree conferral as documented by official transcript, including translations and evaluations of non-English transcripts and compliance with the immunization requirements specified by the Massachusetts Department of Public Health.
 Your immunizations must be current and recorded with University Health Services.